danfusaro/roundtable-package-json/UPDATING.md

+## Update dependencies in package.json

+Upgrading the `package.json` file for a component library is essential for maintaining the health and functionality of the project.
+This process ensures that dependencies are up-to-date, security vulnerabilities are patched, and compatibility with newer standards is maintained.

+Benefits:

+- Access to New Features: Upgrading allows you to leverage the latest features and improvements offered by libraries and frameworks, enhancing the functionality of your components.
+- Improved Security: Keeping dependencies updated helps mitigate security risks by applying patches for known vulnerabilities and maintaining a secure codebase.
+- Compatibility and Performance: Updates ensure compatibility with newer versions of Node.js and other dependencies, leading to better performance and optimized resource utilization.
+- Future-Proofing: Staying up-to-date with package versions ensures that your component library remains relevant and compatible with evolving web development practices and standards.

+## Steps

 1. Install NPM Check Updates.
    - It’s often best to just install NPM check updates globally.
 (Alternatively, you can run it with NPX.)
      ```